SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 The first step of the V-Model was requirement analysis, which directly maps to acceptance testing.

-At this stage, testing focused on answering a simple but critical question:

-How can it be determined whether the system fulfills the user requirements?
+At this stage, testing focused on the question of the ability to determine whether the system fulfills the user requirements.

-Rather then writing code-level tests, the team defined high-level acceptance criteria for each use case.
+Rather then writing code-level tests, high-level acceptance criteria were defined for each use case.
 These criteria described:

 - What user expects to achieve
 - Under which conditions the system should allow or deny actions
 - What outcome confirms that the requirement is fulfilled

 These acceptance-oriented test ideas were later used to validate the system both manually and through automated test.
-In this way, test cases were already embedded in the analysis phase.
+In this way, the test cases were already embedded in the analysis phase.

 In practice, different types of tests naturally aligned with different parts of the V-Model: